Built-in Plugin

 dockerfile: cache.dockerfile

-# by supports two formats: array and string
+# by supports two formats: array, string

 by: